sehlen-bsi/botan-docs/src/07_pubkey.rst

    - Algorithm 9 [Kyber-R3]_ only takes the secret key bytes as input.
 These can be transformed to a ``Kyber_PrivateKey`` object using the respective constructor which performs the parsing of the secret key like in L. 1-3 of Alg.
 9 [Kyber-R3]_.
    - Regarding side-channel attacks, Botan's operations after step 2 are crucial.
 Therefore, ``pointwise_acc_montgomery``, ``invntt``, ``to_message``, and the subtraction and reduction are constant-time implementations.

-**Further Remarks**

 .. |mathD| replace:: :math:`d`

-- [Kyber-R3]_ notes that implementations of the 90s variant may be vulnerable to timing attacks if the used AES is not constant time.
+**Remark:** [Kyber-R3]_ notes that implementations of the 90s variant may be vulnerable to timing attacks if the used AES is not constant time.
 However, like all of Botan's AES implementations, the one used for Kyber's 90s versions is.

-- Modular operations are performed with Barrett and Montgomery reductions.
+**Remark:** Modular operations are performed with Barrett and Montgomery reductions.